GenerGener/Candida_auris/README.md

 Maryland.
 16-19 October 2022.\
 (2) Alejandro R. Gener.
 "Supplemental information on *Candida auris* reference genome patches, current state-of-the-art, and best-practice recommendations."
 16 Occtober 2022. https://github.com/GenerGener/Candida_auris.

+# Background
+Candida auris is an opportunistic fungal pathogen discovered in 2009 (Satoh  et al. 2009).
+Infection can range from assymptomatic to invasive candidemia.
+It is often highly drug-resistant.
+Five clades (I-V) are currently recognized.
+One species-level single linear reference was used:
+-Initially from strain B8441.
+-When CDC Mycotics Disease Branch (MDB) started developing a variant calling workflow called MycoSNP, another Clade I B11221 reference was chosen.
+-Clade I was chosen at the time because it was thought to be the predomenant form in US.
+-Current reference is strain B11205 (Clade I)
+However, state PHLs noticed non-Clade I case clusters.
+A high-quality clade reference set was needed for surveillance.
+Quality control standards were lacking for reference and production genomes.

 # State-of-the-art *Candida auris* NCBI genome assembly stats